downsizing to trump tower

 During the initial consultation, they told us that they only needed to keep a few of the more memorable pieces from their house.
 I was happy to hear that as most of their furniture from the house were mostly quite large and traditional looking.
 After all, they were meant for a much bigger home and some of the pieces have been with the couples for over 20 years.
 When moving into a smaller home, the scale of the furniture should also be smaller so not to overwhelm the space.
 This may not always be easy as there are often emotions attached to certain furniture pieces.
 I find that it's helpful to focus on the new beginning that you are welcoming rather than to what you are losing.
 The items that my wanted to keep included a green Italian marble dining table set, for six a green Persian rug, and a British hunting scene oil painting with an ornate gold frame that used to hang above their living room's fireplace.

 Many of the newer condos in Vancouver have floor-to-ceiling windows to maximize daylight.
 One annoying byproduct is that often times, there is a massive column right where the views are.
 This was the case with this apartment.
-As soon as we open the door, we see the massive column at the end of the hallway and my mother really hated it.
-One of the most common questions we get from clients is how to make the massive column look less intrusive, So here is our solution.
-Instead of not addressing the elephant in the room and pretend that it's not there, we dressed it up by applying a beautiful wallpaper from York Wallcoverings that has a subtle metallic sheen wallpaper and magically turned this eyesore into a feature.
+As soon as we open the door, we see the massive column at the end of the hallway and my mother absolutely HATED it.
+But how can you make the massive eyesore look less intrusive?
+So here is what we did.
+Instead of not addressing the elephant in the room and pretend that it's not there, we applied a beautiful wallpaper with metallic sheen from York Wallcoverings.
+This magically turned this eyesore into a feature.
 We then used to same wallpaper in the hallway to create a sense of continuity.
+My dad did not even notice that there was a column there on reveal day!

 massive column in the middle of the apartment

-We decided to think outside the box and "float" the sofa by the column and effectively defining and sectioning off the living room.
+It's not necessary to always put your furniture against the wall.
+In this case, we decided to "float" the sofa by the column and effectively defining and sectioning off the living room.
 The we created two focal points, one being the view on the left, and the other being a built in wall unit to house my parents' collection of things over the year.
 In collaboration with David Adamian form California Closet, we designed this wall mounted wall cabinet.
 Over the years, they have collected a lot more than what's shown here.
 But instead of displaying everything and making the space feel clutter, we encouraged them to choose only a few really special items.
 It was the famous Japanese organizer Marie Kondo who says to only keep things that "spark joy" when you see them.
 In this case, the green vase and the bronze woman were very special to them.
 So we designed two tall and narrow boxes and white background to elevate their importance.
 The idea was to focus on quality rather than quantity.
 And by wall mounting the unit as well as creating a backless unit, the space stays airy and spacious while also showcasing the beautiful golden floral wallpaper behind it.

 colour inspiration is all around you